Guidelines for Publishing in Florida Libraries Journal

 • spell out acronyms the first time they are used [e.g., Florida Library Association (FLA)]

-• a.m., p.m. - lowercase with periods
+• a.m., p.m. - lowercase with period

 • home page - two words

-• Internet - capitalize
+• internet - lowercase

 • intranet - lowercase